Metric Store Release Notes

 Under the hood

 $__scope will be substituted with the expression specified in the dashboard scope.
 This is achieved by leveraging Sysdig ServiceVision technology which allows for automatically enriching metrics with Kubernetes and application context.
-Learn more about ServiceVision.
+To learn more, see ServiceVision.

 Sysdig Monitor can now display metrics scraped at different intervals, for example 10s and 1m, on the same graph.

-Granularity of graphs has been improved in Dashboards.
+Granularity of graphs has been improved for promQL panels.
 For example, a 1 hour selection now shows metrics with 10 second intervals.
 In prior versions, 1-hour selection in Dashboards showed metrics in 1-minute interval.

 Previously, Sysdig Monitor would re-align time selections in graphs due to certain performance limitations.
-This time re-alignment has been removed to show more up-to-date metrics.
+This has been removed to show more up-to-date metrics.

 The following labels are no longer supported: